aapaeste/module-ci-public/README.md

+**Note**: This public repo contains the documentation for the private GitHub repo <https://github.com/gruntwork-io/module-ci>.
+We publish the documentation publicly so it turns up in online searches, but to see the source code, you must be a Gruntwork customer.
+If you're already a Gruntwork customer, the original source for this file is at: <https://github.com/gruntwork-io/module-ci/blob/master/README.md>
+If you're not a customer, contact us at <info@gruntwork.io> or <http://www.gruntwork.io> for info on how to get access!

 # CI Modules

 This repo contains modules to automate common CI tasks, such as installing dependencies, running tests, and publishing